2018 Festival Calendar

 Losar – Tibetan New Year festival

-The Tibetan New Year is celebrated in the beginning of the 12 month according to Tibetan calendar.
+The Tibetan New Year is celebrated in the beginning of the 1 month according to Tibetan calendar.
 The preparation for the New Year starts with painting a rectangle cereal container called ”Chemar“ for making contributions to Buddha.
-It can be filled up with butter, mixed barley cakes, baked barley seeds and ginseng nuts. ”Chemar“ is decorated on the outside with barley ears, cock-flowers, and butter made plates.
+Tibetans fill up “Chemar” with butter, mixed barley cakes, baked barley seeds and ginseng nuts. ”Chemar“ is decorated on the outside with barley ears, cock-flowers, and butter made plates.
 When New Year’s day breaks, people hold ”Chemar“ and highland barley wine to greet each other by saying”Tashi Delek”. which means “Good wishes and happiness”.
 People sing and dance, visit relatives or friends for several following days; they drink together and pray for happiness in temples or monasteries.
 No one is allowed to do any household chores on that day.

 Butter Lamp Festival

-The Butter Iamp Festival is celebrated on the 15th date of the January according to Tibetan calendar Festival.
-Lamas from every temple and monastery and civil craftsmen make butter flowers with coloured butter and hang them on the shafts in front of Jokhong Temple; when night comes, butter flowers are lighted; legendary figures, birds and animals painted on the lamps are vivid and eye-catching.
+Tibetans celebrate the Butter Lamp Festival on the 15th date of the January according to Tibetan calendar Festival.
+Lamas from every temple and monastery and civil craftsmen make butter flowers with colored butter and hang them on the shafts in front of Jokhang Temple; when night comes, butter flowers are lighted; legendary figures, birds, and animals painted on the lamps are vivid and eye-catching.
 People sing and dance under the lamps till daybreak.

 The Shoton Festival